juju/docs/src/en/troubleshooting-logs.md

 juju debug-log -m lxd-pilot -n 20
 ```

 To begin with the last 500 lines.
-The 'grep' utility is used as a text filter:
+The `grep` utility is used as a text filter:

 ```bash
 juju debug-log -n 500 | grep amd64